dnguyen3031/Matchmaker/README.md

 ```
 start-backend
 ```
-Please refer to the backend.py file to get all the different routes
+Please refer to the backend.py file to get all the different routes.

-For Future Collaborators:
+#### For Future Collaborators:

 Style Guide for JavaScript: https://google.github.io/styleguide/jsguide.html